Eta Coronae Borealis

 Eta Coronae Borealis (η Coronae Borealis, η CrB) is a stellar system that lies approximately 58 light-years away.
 The primary component is a mid-wide binary, while a brown dwarf component is located at a wide separation.

 Components

 Eta Coronae Borealis has been known since the late 18th century to be a moderate-separation binary.
 The orbit of the two components takes approximately 42 years, which when combined with the distance to the system makes the two stars fairly easily resolvable with a larger telescope.
-The two stars have similar physical parameters, though the secondary is slightly cooler than the primary and has approximately 90% of the primary's mass.
 Possible stable planetary orbits in the habitable zone were calculated for the system in 1996.